 For Chinese-Filipino men and women, the concept of arranged marriage or Kai Shao is also possible.
 This is done in order to preserve the line and to ensure that the guy and girl will have a suitable match.

 More often than not, the two families will have to meet first so that the son and daughter can meet and agree whether they will give each other a chance or not.
 This type of arranged marriage is definitely not something that you can find easily in Western culture.

-When it comes to traditional Filipino culture relating to dating, you might be surprised with how much Filipino girls love receiving handwritten letters and the harana.
+When it comes to traditional Filipino culture relating to dating, you might be surprised by how much Filipino girls love receiving handwritten letters and the harana.
 The concept of harana is simple: sweep her off of her feet through your song.

 Traditionally, serenading is a type of courtship in the Philippines wherein the Filipino men or the manliligaw (accompanied by their friends) will introduce themselves and say what they want to say to the women through songs.
-It usually happens at night where the woman might show interest if she opens her window.
+It usually happens at night where a woman might show interest if she opens her window.
 If the window stays closed, that means that the woman does not accept his love.#

 In Muslim provinces and rural areas in the Philippines, there are also arranged marriages where a common friend will introduce the woman to a man.
 There will be no pressure between the couple, but if they end up falling for each other, they will automatically have the blessings of the two families to get married.